gaycodegal/operator-12/README.md

 - Lua 5.3.4
   - Installation instructions available at [www.lua.org](https://www.lua.org/download.html)
   - Should be located in ~/lua
-  - You don't need command line lua
+  - You don't need command-line lua

 And Obviously you'll need `g++` to compile, and `make` to use my makefile.